What is Estrella War?

 If you then decide to camp, your next step should be to find the your local SCA group closest to where you live.
 Contact them first to see if they have members attending the war, and ask whether you can arrange for camping space with them.
 Be sure to contact them well in advance of the event, so you can coordinate arrangements.
 If no one in your local group is planning to attend, most groups will know someone who is attending, and are usually willing to help you connect with them.
 When none of those options work, you can contact the officers listed as “Gold Key”, “Chatelaine” or “Seneschal” for your local group, or for the SCA Kingdom where you live, and ask for help.

 How do people know where they can camp?

 Since each SCA Kingdom determines how their assigned camping area is used, the best way to determine where you camp at Estrella War is to work through your local SCA Group.
 This is best done before you leave home, by contacting the Ruling Nobility or Seneschal of the SCA group closest to you and asking if you can have a camping space reserved to camp with them.
 As an alternative, you can also contact your Kingdom’s Estrella War Land Coordinator.

 Individual Kingdom Land Coordinators are responsible for administering the use and division of their Kingdom’s camping area for their Kingdom’s populace.
 If you have a question about your Kingdom’s camping area, or wish to reserve land for your encampment, please contact the Land Coordinator for your Kingdom.

 What on-site services are available at Estrella War?

-Your entrance fee to the Estrella War includes the use of shower trucks, porta-potties (sorry, no flush toilets!), an on-site store and a number of other on-site services.
+Your entrance fee to the Estrella War includes the use of shower trucks, porta-potties (sorry, no flush toilets!) and a number of other on-site services.
 We also provide a list of nearby businesses and medical facilities.

 What do I need to bring to Estrella War?